 3.2 Records held elsewhere

-The National Register of Archives (NRA) maintained by TNA is a useful tool for locating the surviving records of shipping companies and other corporate bodies.
-See the keyword search facility on the NRA website: nationalarchives.gov.uk/nra
+The National Register of Archives maintained by The National Archives is a useful tool for locating the surviving records of shipping companies and other corporate bodies.

-Another major collection of shipping company records is held in Liverpool, see the relevant information sheets on the Marine Archives and Library pages of the Merseyside Maritime Museum.
+Another major collection of shipping company records is held in Liverpool, see the relevant information sheets on the Marine Archives and Library pages of Merseyside's Maritime Museum.

 The following books in the Caird Library collection cover the history of the Mercantile Marine during the First World War: